 The areas of Harwich, Chatham, and Orleans are mid-way between these two locations.

-During summer, traffic on Route 6 towards Provincetown is quite heavy, so Barnstable is the better option!
+Traffic on Route 6 towards Provincetown during summer is quite heavy, so Barnstable is the better option!

 You can also book a private whale-watching cruise exclusively for your family or friends!